heniko/Pathfinding/Documentation/Testing_document.md

 Some maps used for performance testing are from [movingai.com](https://movingai.com/benchmarks/grids.html).

 While running performance tests we also check that all pathfinding algorithms find a path with roughly the same length.
-Jump point search will have slightly different path lengths due to rounding errors.
+Jump point search (JPS) will have slightly different path lengths due to rounding errors.

 For pictures green circle marks start and red circle marks end.